The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Overview of Observation

-There are several features present in the NuSTAR images, with corresponding sources appearing also in SDO/AIA and Hinode/XRT.
-In the first NuSTAR orbit but not the second (the NuSTAR images in the top and bottom rows of Figure \ref{fig:fullmaps}, respectively), there is a faint source that appears in the top right corner of the mosaic, which can be seen to be a jet in SDO/AIA.
-There is also a set of loops near the centre of the disk, as well as a nearby bright point which is labelled BP3.
-These two features are captured by NuSTAR in both orbits, and also observed in SDO/AIA 211 Å and Hinode/XRT.
-Regions of off-disk diffuse emission are also present in NuSTAR.
-The source that is most striking in the NuSTAR mosaics is the large region of emission from the east limb, which is observed in both NuSTAR orbits.
+\begin{itemize} \item One feature bright in both orbits is an EFR (just left of disk centre in Figure \ref{fig:fullmaps}) which went on to become the NOAA active region 12723$\beta$ a few days after this observation.
+Its properties and evolution are detailed in Section \ref{efr}. \item A number of X-ray bright points are identified, two appearing brightly in the second NuSTAR orbit (first panel of the bottom row in Figure \ref{fig:fullmaps} - which we label BP1 and BP2), and well as a fainter one (we label BP3) which is nearby some quiet Sun loops.
+Analysis of these features is detailed in Section \ref{bps}. \item In just the first NuSTAR orbit (first panel of the top row in Figure \ref{fig:fullmaps}), there is a faint source that appears in the top right corner of the mosaic, which can be seen to be a jet in SDO/AIA (see Section \ref{jet}). \item The brightest source in the NuSTAR images is the large region at the east limb, seen both NuSTAR orbits.
 Between the NuSTAR detectors there are chip gaps, and any photons that land on these gaps are not detected.
-Due to the bright and extended nature of the bright limb emission, these detector gaps are visible crossing through this feature in Figure \ref{fig:fullmaps}.
+This source is bright and extended enough to cross over the chip gaps between NuSTAR's detector quadrants, with these detector gaps are visible in Figure \ref{fig:fullmaps}.
+The bright loops in this region, clearer in the SDO/AIA and XRT images, are the remains of a decayed active region (DAR), details and analysis given in Section \ref{limb}. \end{itemize}

-One of the most interesting features from this set of mosaics is an EFR which went on to become the NOAA active region 12723$\beta$ a few days after this observation.
-This feature is captured in the mosaics from both orbits, giving the opportunity to study its evolution.
-Detailed analysis of the EFR can be found in section \ref{efr}.
-Two of the other brightest NuSTAR sources are X-ray bright points, labelled here as BP1 and BP2, which are analysed in section \ref{bps}.